 Unusual Options Activity Insight: JPMorgan Chase

-Shares of JPMorgan Chase (NYSE:JPM) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $155.65.
+JPMorgan Chase (NYSE:JPM) shares experienced unusual options activity on Friday.
+The stock price moved down to $155.35 following the option alert.

 - Trade Type: CALL